Cum On Feel the Noize: Background

 Slade released "Cum On Feel the Noize" in February 1973 as their first single of the year.
-The song gave the band their fourth number one in the UK, and also their first single to enter number one in its first week.
+The song gave the band their fourth number one in the UK, and it was also their first single to reach number one in its first week.
 This achievement had not been seen since The Beatles' "Get Back" in 1969.
 The song remained there for four consecutive weeks and sold 500,000 copies in its first three weeks of release.
 With "Cum On Feel the Noize", the band's manager Chas Chandler and Polydor's head John Fruin had devised a strategy to get the single to number one on the first week of release.
 The strategy used pre-release airplay to build up pre-order sales for the single.
 In America, the song reached No. 98 on the Billboard Hot 100.

 "Cum On Feel the Noize" detailed the atmosphere found at the band's concerts.
 Originally titled "Cum On Hear the Noize", Holder changed the title after recalling one of the band's 1972 UK concerts, where he "felt the sound of the crowd pounding in [his] chest".
 The song's introduction of Holder shouting "Baby, baby, baby" had just been a microphone test and was not intended for the finished recording.

 In a 1984 interview with Record Mirror, Lea spoke of "Mama Weer All Crazee Now" and "Cum On Feel the Noize": "I was at a Chuck Berry gig in '72 and everybody was singing his tunes.
 He kept stopping and letting the crowd sing and it wasn't just a few people, it was everyone.
 I thought it was amazing and thought – why not write the crowd into the songs, and so we got round to 'Mama Weer All Crazee Now' and 'Cum On Feel the Noize' and all the chants were written into the tunes."
 In a 1986 fan club interview, guitarist Dave Hill said: "The song was based around audiences and things that were happening to us.
 They were just experiences.
 Obviously, when you are on the road, you are writing about being on the road, you're writing about what's going on."